LevvonDev/LevvonDev/README.md

 ###

-<p align="left">I'm a Computer Engineering Student, from Brazil<br><br>I have a great interest in game development and I'm starting to study to follow this path</p>
+<p align="left">I'm a Computer Engineering Student, from Brazil<br><br>I have a great interest in all areas of programming, and I am still looking for what I should pursue</p>

 ###